-may become easier as phone and video chat become the norm for communications.
+INITIATING A CONNECTION: "Home visits" may become easier as phone and video chat become the norm for communications.
 With school staff and families each in their own homes, there are natural opportunities to share a bit of oneself while in a comfortable, familiar space.
-How can home visits help your family partnership efforts?
-What key skills are needed for successful home visits?
-How can relationship-building skills nurture these connections into natural and authentic partnerships?
+Remember to think of your intent for your chat.
+Is it really to relay information? or is it to build relationships and understanding?
+How does this help guide your conversation.
+What key skills are needed for successful distance "home visits"?
+How can relationshipbuilding skills nurture these connections into natural and authentic partnerships?
 What questions and concerns need to be addressed?
 Are there opportunities for these conversations to be student-led?

 SHARED VISION: Do each of the partners have a clear idea of the growth and learning goals for their child?
+Do families have a chance to guide student goals?
 Do these include academic, career, social and emotional, and physical goals?
+How do you set up conversations that allow you to learn from families and co-create the direction of the conversation?
+How do you build trust with one another?